 In Southern California gardens, the dwarf to semi-dwarf Citrus varieties we sell could reach 8 to 12 feet high or more at maturity, but here in Portland, your plants are unlikely to grow to these kinds of sizes.
 When gown in pots, these same Citrus are easily kept at much more manageable sizes through a combination of light pruning — which can be performed virtually any time of year — and the natural dwarfing effects of pot culture.

-Is this tree going to give me fruit this year?
+Is my new Citrus tree going to give me fruit this year?

 That depends upon how mature the plant is.
-Even young citrus plants will put on a lot of flowers followed by tiny fruits.
-However, you don’t want to keep this fruit on young trees because they aren’t yet strong enough to hold the fruit without robbing the roots of the energy they need to grow strong.
-Healthy roots make for a long-living heathy tree that will give you a lot of fruit and pleasure, over the years.
+Even young Citrus plants will put on a lot of flowers, followed by tiny fruits; however, it is a good idea to remove this fruit from young trees to allow your plant to allocate more energy towards growing roots.
+Healthy roots make for long-lived trees that will provide you with fruit and pleasure over many years.

 If your heart is set on harvesting Citrus fruit sooner rather than later, start with an older tree.
 In its second year, you can let a few fruits ripen, and over the years you can allow your tree to set more and more fruit.